andrewbaxter/hammer-of-json/readme.md

 A path can be:

-- A number of `.` delimited segments, like `a.b.c`.
+- A number of `.` prefixed segments, like `.a.b.c`.
 These don't take escapes, so only simple string (no internal `.`'s) segments are allowed.

 - A json array of strings: `["a", "b", "c"]`